davidfekke/fek.io/src/blog/2021-12-27/top-5-programming-languages-to-learn-in-2022.md

 If you are looking for a scripting language, consider learning Python or JavaScript.
 If you are looking at enterprise development, you might want to take a look at C# or Java.
 If you are interested in writing lower level applications, C/C++ or Rust might fill that need.

 If you are looking at doing high performance cloud based applications, you can take a look at Go lang or Rust.

+## Update

+I received a note from [Toptal](https://toptal.com) about an [article](https://www.toptal.com/c-sharp/c-sharp-vs-c-plus-plus) they have comparing C# to C++.
+It covers the full history and differences between the languages.
+Please check it out if you like this post.